Turalei: Location

+History

-Due to its proximity to the border with Sudan, Turalei suffered extensive destruction during the second Sudanese Civil War of 1983 to 2005.
+Due to its proximity to the border with the Sudan, Turalei suffered extensive destruction during the Second Sudanese Civil War of 1983 to 2005.
 Efforts are underway to assist in the rehabilitation of the settlement.
 Manute Bol was involved in some of those efforts.
 As a result, a hospital was built in the area.

 In 2011, as hostilities flared up in neighbouring Abyei, Turalei has received an influx of refugees, who overwhelmed local resources.
 In June 2011, Turalei itself was attacked by militiamen believed to be affiliated with the Khartoum government.
 Several fatalities were recorded.

 Population

-The population of Turalei is not known but estimations are around one hundred thousands.
+The population of Turalei is not known but estimations are around one hundred thousand.
 Its population was gathered from the previous bomas which form Turalei payams.
 These bomas include Ayen-Amuol, Anyiel-Kuac, Nyiel-Abiel, Pandit-Amuol, Mangok-Amuol, Majak-Aher and Kac-Beek payams.